Considerations During Construction Groundworks

 Provide a safe means of getting into and out of an excavation.
 If a risk assessment identifies that ladders are a reasonable means of access and egress from an excavation, they must be suitable and of sufficient strength for the purpose.
 They must be on a firm level base, secured to prevent slipping and, unless a suitable alternative handhold is provided, extend to a height of at least 1 m above the landing place.
 Consider hazardous fumes – do not use petrol or diesel engines in excavations without making arrangements for the fumes to be ducted safely away, or providing for forced ventilation.
 Do not site petrol or diesel-engined equipment (such as generators or compressors) in or near the edge of an excavation; exhaust gases can collect and accumulate.
 For information about fumes in confined spaces, including excavations.

-Excavations that need to be supported or battered back to prevent danger must be inspected.
+Excavations that need to be supported or battered back to prevent danger must be inspected and ensure signage is in position the warn others of the deep excavations.
 The person in control of the excavation must arrange for a competent person to carry out these inspections: at the start of the shift before work begins; after any event likely to have affected its stability; and after any accidental fall of rock, earth or other material.
 If the competent person is not satisfied that work can be carried out safely, they should advise the person the inspection was carried out for as soon as possible and the excavation should not be used until the defects have been put right.
 A written report should be made following most inspections.
 The competent person must: complete the inspection report before the end of the working period; and within 24 hours, provide a copy of the report to the person for whom the inspection was carried out.
 The person receiving the report must: keep it at the site where the inspection was carried out until construction work is completed; and thereafter, keep it at an office for three months.

 For an excavation, only one written report is required within any seven-day period, unless there has been a collapse/fall of material or other event likely to affect stability.
 In this case an inspection and report are required before work starts again.
 The report should contain the following information: name and address of the person the inspection was carried out for; location of the place of work or work equipment inspected; description of the place of work or work equipment inspected; date and time of the inspection; details of any matter identified that could give rise to a risk to the health or safety of any person; details of any action taken as a result of any matter identified in the point above; details of any further action considered necessary; and name and position of the person making the report.